GurkeHDd/Missionchief-Bot/README.md

 Use at your own risk!

-By using the Bot u accept the called rules!
+By using the Bot you accept the called rules!

 **USE AT YOUR OWN RISK!!!**